 To Reduce the Number of Steps To Make This Pie:

 Thank you for spending some time with me today.
-Enjoy the chocolate caramel buttermilk pie, and have a lovely day.
+Enjoy the chocolate buttermilk pie, and have a lovely day.